American Madness: Plot

 The next day, rumors about the amount stolen become wildly exaggerated and cause a run on the bank.
 Dickson tries frantically to arrange emergency money to meet the withdrawals but cannot, and the board will not help, preferring to force him out.
 The bank has enough resources to pay all depositors eventually, but its reputation for safety will be ruined if the depositors cannot withdraw money immediately.

 Meanwhile, the police suspect Brown, who will only say that he had been at home with a married woman whom he will not name.
 They hear that Cluett had been seen with Dude Finlay and turn their suspicions to him.
-Brown is cleared but blurts out Phyllis's name in Dickson's presence.
-Dickson also believes the worst about his marriage.
-He becomes depressed and agrees to resign his job.
+When confronted with challenges to his alibi, he implicates Phyllis.
+Dickson, believing the worst about his marriage, becomes depressed and contemplates suicide.
+After agreeing to resign his position, his wife arrives to reconcile and talk him down from killing himself.

 As the bank runs out of cash, Dickson's subordinates have an idea.
 They call on the people whom Dickson has helped with loans in the past to deposit all the money that they can afford.
-They also call Phyllis, who reassures Dickson of her love.
 When the board sees the loyal depositors, they rally in support of Dickson, arranging immediate deliveries of money themselves.
 The bank is saved and Dickson recovers his positive attitude and keeps his job.

 Dickson awards Brown a promotion, and urges Brown to marry his girlfriend, Dickson's own secretary Helen.
 He then asks Helen to arrange a luxurious sea voyage for himself and Phyllis.